Technology

 Data Collection and Analysis

-Bots are proficient at collecting and analyzing data, thus giving businesses useful information.
+Bots are proficient at collecting and analysing data, thus giving businesses useful information.
 Web crawlers, for instance, collect data on market trends, whereas social media bots collect data on engagement numbers.
-Businesses are able to make decisions to refine strategies, or revise campaigns and products due to the data they collect.
+Businesses are able to make decisions to refine strategies or revise campaigns and products due to the data they collect.

 Error Reduction

 Tasks such as calculations, data entries, and processing transactions all have a lower chance of error due to bots following specific programmed instructions or algorithms.
-Trading bots are one example which places orders.
+Trading bots are one example that place orders.
 Humans may get tired or distracted; under those circumstances, there would be errors, but with bots, precision is guaranteed.

 Flexibility Across Businesses